benmiller314/cdm2022spring/plans/lesson-18.md

 **Plan for the day**:
-1. Genre conventions for navigation
+1. Threshold Concepts: what you all need to know
-1. General advice on moving from proposal to product <!-- Don't open all of these!
+2. Ideas for studio <!-- Don't open all of these!
 Just read the headlines, and get into the inspector demo. -->
 <!-- 2.
 Brief intro to the browser inspector (Firefox, Chrome) -->
 3. Set goals and go forth!
 4. Update your goals